AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/08-GeneticAlgorithm/08-GeneticAlgorithm.markdown

 ## Parent Selection

 We will define a hierarchy of selection mechanism.
 The class `GASelection` is a relatively large and complex class.
-This class is closely tied to the class `GAEngine` that we will subsequently present.
+This class is closely tied to the class `GAEngine` that we will present later in this chapter.

 The class `GASelection` may be defined as follow: